vodkabears/i18n-modules/README.md

 ## Benefits

-* No more large files with translations for the hole website.
+* No more large files with translations for the whole website.
 * No more global scope.
 * No more broken texts.